Selhu237/Lhelhus-bright-coffee-/README.md

 3-The sum product of each month will help the CEO to track which month has the most revenue.

-4-Peak times are gonna help to make decision for rosters for each shifts accordingly to for  staff members of Coffee Shop to avoid over staff when it's not busy
+4-Peak times are gonna help to make decision for rosters for each shifts accordingly  for  staff members of Coffee Shop to avoid over staff when it's not busy

 5-most sold product and least sold product will help to manage food cost for coffee shop .